How Do You Know When It's Time to Change Your CPAP Supplies?

 - Wash your CPAP mask cushion daily with CPAP wipes or mild soap and water.

-- Mask and machine disinfecting appliances don’t remove dirt!
+- Appliances that disinfect your mask and machine don’t remove dirt!
 They only remove microorganisms.
 Consult your manual for advice about using these appropriately so they don’t damage your equipment.